Home » Posts tagged 'electricity' (Page 7)

 Can Puerto Rico go 100% solar?

+Can Puerto Rico go 100% solar?
 With seasonal variations in output of only around 30% Puerto Rico is at an ideal latitude for solar power, and despite generally low capacity factors (caused by cloudiness) it can be argued that if solar doesn’t work there it won’t work anywhere.
-And as the results of this post show 100% solar generation can in fact be made to work in Puerto Rico – but only by installing enormously costly amounts of battery storage.
-The island could be repowered with gas for a small fraction of the cost.
-(Inset: Average Puerto Rico annual solar radiation.)
+And as the results of this post […]

 Is The U.S. Solar Boom In Jeopardy?

+Is The U.S. Solar Boom In Jeopardy?
 The U.S. solar industry has surged in recent years, accounting for the largest source of new electric capacity in the past year, with plenty of room to grow.
-However, the Trump administration is weighing a trade tariff that could seriously curtail the explosive growth figures for U.S. solar.
+However, the Trump administration is weighing a trade tariff that could seriously curtail the explosive growth figures for U.S. solar. […]

 Australia’s east coast gas crisis will be permanent